New Policy Library

 d) sexual misconduct can cause significant harm.
 Responses must be trauma-informed and timely.

-a) Respecting victim-survivors: Prioritising the safety and wellbeing of victim-survivors by providing a trauma-informed approach which supports, listens to, and validates the experience of victim-survivors.
+a) Respecting victim-survivors: Prioritising the safety and wellbeing of victim-survivors by providing a trauma-informed approach that supports, listens to, and acknowledges the impact of sexual misconduct experienced by victim-survivors.

 b) Focusing on prevention: Proactively fostering a safe, equitable and respectful University environment for all members of the University community to prevent sexual misconduct.